 Upcoming Retreats in Diocese

-The OFfice of Marriage and Family LIfe offers a 6-week divorce recovery program for those who have suffered from divorce/separation.
-Please visit the website, www.diolaf.org/divorcerecovery to register or to find out more information.
+Divorce Recovery Program: The Office of Marriage and Family Life offers a 6-week divorce recovery program for those who have suffered from divorce/separation.
+Our next series will begin July 10, 2016.
+Please visit our website, www.diolaf.org/divorcerecovery to register or to find out more information.

 Upcoming Diocesan Events